-When a bank finances a car purchase, dealers usually get a cut, especially if you get the in-house financing.
+When a bank finances a car purchase, dealers usually get a cut, especially if you get in-house financing.
 In-house financing is getting a loan from the dealer’s partnering bank.

 Dealers will tell you that you can quickly get your car loan approval if you get in-house financing.
 The truth is that the dealer’s loans are already pre-approved.
 This will cause you more in the long run.

 Researching for the best auto loan and taking care of the paperwork yourself can save you thousands.
-Most banks offer car loans with 28% to 32% interest rate per annum, while dealers’ financing can have interest rates as high as 60%.
+Most banks offer car loans with a 28% to 32% interest rate per annum, while dealers’ financing can have interest rates as high as 60%.